premail/premail/README.md

 ## Rendering the email for production

-In your console, run `gulp buildTemplates`.
+In your console, run `gulp prodTemplates`.
 This will render `index.html` [in minified form](https://github.com/mjmlio/mjml/blob/master/packages/mjml-cli/README.md#minify-and-beautify-the-output-html) in the `dist` subdirectory of your design.